UniversalDependencies/docs/validation.md

 [Tree number 38 on line 834]: Mismatch between the text attribute and the FORM field.
 Form is 'iisrailteanii' but text is 'israilteanii....'
 [Tree number 38 on line 834]: Mismatch between the text attribute and the FORM field.
 Form is '.' but text is 'israilteanii....'
 [Line                   867]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'israilteanii.'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'Iară' but text is '44	Iară deaca să întoars...'
+[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #5 because the text is 'ei, iaca îngerul Dom[...]'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'deaca' but text is '44	Iară deaca să întoarsă...'
+[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #15 because the text is 'Iosif, zicînd: Scoal[...]'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'să' but text is '44	Iară deaca să întoa...'
+[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #17 because the text is 'zicînd: Scoală şi ia[...]'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'întoarsără' but text is '44	Iară deaca să întoarsără ei...'
+[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #37 because the text is 'ţie, că va să caute [...]'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'ei' but text is '44	Iară deaca să întoa...'
+[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #46 because the text is 'să-l piarză.'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is '44	Iară deaca să înto...'
+[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #48 because the text is 'piarză.'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'iaca' but text is '44	Iară deaca să întoars...'
+[Tree number 59 on line 1436]: Mismatch between the text attribute and the FORM field.
+Form is 'pocăinţei' but text is 'pocăinței....'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'îngerul' but text is '44	Iară deaca să întoarsără...'
+[Tree number 59 on line 1436]: Mismatch between the text attribute and the FORM field.
+Form is '.' but text is 'pocăinței....'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'Domnului' but text is '44	Iară deaca să întoarsără ...'
+[Line                   1439]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'pocăinței.'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'să' but text is '44	Iară deaca să întoa...'
+[Tree number 64 on line 1498]: Mismatch between the text attribute and the FORM field.
+Form is 'i' but text is '-i de carea e zis pre...'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'arătă' but text is '44	Iară deaca să întoarsă...'
+[Tree number 64 on line 1498]: Mismatch between the text attribute and the FORM field.
+Form is 'de' but text is '-i de carea e zis pre ...'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'în' but text is '44	Iară deaca să întoa...'
+[Tree number 64 on line 1498]: Mismatch between the text attribute and the FORM field.
+Form is 'carea' but text is '-i de carea e zis pre Isa...'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'somn' but text is '44	Iară deaca să întoars...'
+[Tree number 64 on line 1498]: Mismatch between the text attribute and the FORM field.
+Form is 'e' but text is '-i de carea e zis pre...'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'lui' but text is '44	Iară deaca să întoar...'
+[Tree number 64 on line 1498]: Mismatch between the text attribute and the FORM field.
+Form is 'zis' but text is '-i de carea e zis pre I...'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is 'Iosif' but text is '44	Iară deaca să întoarsă...'
+[Tree number 64 on line 1498]: Mismatch between the text attribute and the FORM field.
+Form is 'pre' but text is '-i de carea e zis pre I...'
-[Tree number 45 on line 1056]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is '44	Iară deaca să înto...'
+[Tree number 64 on line 1498]: Mismatch between the text attribute and the FORM field.
+Form is 'Isaiia' but text is '-i de carea e zis pre Isai...'
 ...suppressing further errors regarding Metadata
 [Line                   16066]: 'de la' in column FORM is not on the list of exceptions allowed to contain whitespace (data/tokens_w_space.ud and data/tokens_w_space.LANG files).
 [Tree number 1068 on line 22672]: Multiple root words: [2, 12]
 [Tree number 1137 on line 24094]: Multiple root words: [4, 6]
-*** FAILED *** with 2643 errors
+*** FAILED *** with 2599 errors
 Format errors: 1
-Metadata errors: 578
+Metadata errors: 534
 Morpho errors: 2062
 Syntax errors: 2
 The language-specific file /home/ginter/UD_PROJHOOK/tools/data/tokens_w_space.ro_nonstandard does not exist.